gu-fan/riv.vim/doc/riv_todo.rst

     B. Helpers: A command helper?
     C. A file helper : showing file structure
     D. A documnet helper : showing doucment structure
-    E. TODO Todo Helper : showing document todo for a file not in project.
+    E. DONE 2012-07-07 Todo Helper : showing document todo for a file not in project.

 15. Scratch